 The Developers section contains reference materials for developing on Datadog.
 You may want to develop on Datadog if there is data you want to see in the product that you are not seeing.
 If this is the case, Datadog may already support the technology you need.
-Refer to the table of commonly requested technologies to find the product or integration that may fulfill your needs.
+See the table of commonly requested technologies to find the product or integration that may fulfill your needs.

 If there is data you want to monitor with Datadog that you are not seeing, before building something custom, consider the following Datadog products and integrations:

 |OpenMetrics||The Agent includes OpenMetrics and Prometheus checks capable of scraping Prometheus endpoints.|

 |Windows Performance Counters||Windows services or applications that expose performance counters can be collected with the PDH integration.|

 |JMX Beans||JVM-based applications expose JMX metrics that can be collected with the JMX integration.
 For example, the JMX integration is already used for official integrations like Solr, Tomcat, Cassandra, and more.|